 Pizzuti Collection of the Columbus Museum of Art

-Join Nina Katchadourian for a discussion of this immersive and deeply personal work about resourcefulness, hope, and creative capacity under duress.
+Nina Katchadourian’s To Feel Something That Was Not of Our World is an immersive and deeply personal work about resourcefulness, hope, and creative capacity under duress.

 Katchadourian’s work is in public and private collections including The Metropolitan Museum of Art, Blanton Museum of Art, Morgan Library, San Francisco Museum of Modern Art, Margulies Collection, and Saatchi Gallery.
 She has won grants and awards from the New York Foundation for the Arts, the Anonymous Was a Woman Foundation, the Tiffany Foundation, the American-Scandinavian Foundation, Grönkvistska Foundation, and the Nancy Graves Foundation.
 Her repertoire of work includes video, performance, sound, sculpture, photography and public projects.
 Katchadourian lives and works in Brooklyn and Berlin, and she is a Clinical Full Professor on the faculty of NYU Gallatin.
 She is represented by Catharine Clark Gallery and Pace Gallery.